Mijog-ai/IndustrialDataSystem/README.md

    - **Upload CSV** button in the top-left corner opens a file dialog.
    - **Drag-and-drop box** in the bottom-right corner accepts `.csv` files.
    - The center table displays the CSV contents.
-   - Select **Option 2: Cloudinary** when prompted to upload to your configured Cloudinary account.
-Option 1 (OneDrive) is disabled.
+   - After previewing the CSV, confirm the Cloudinary upload prompt to store the file in your configured account.

 ## Cloudinary Setup